Simon Wiesenthal: Hermine Braunsteiner

 Known as "the Mare of Majdanek", Hermine Braunsteiner was a guard who served at Majdanek and Ravensbrück concentration camps.
 A cruel and sadistic woman, she earned her nickname for her propensity to kick her victims to death.
 She served a three-year sentence in Austria for her activities in Ravensbrück, but had not yet been charged for any of her crimes at Majdanek when she emigrated to the United States in 1959.
 She became an American citizen in 1963.

-Wiesenthal was first told about Braunsteiner in early 1964 via a chance encounter in Tel Aviv with someone who had seen her performing selections at Majdanek—deciding who was to be assigned to slave labour and who was to murdered immediately in the gas chambers.
+Wiesenthal was first told about Braunsteiner in early 1964 via a chance encounter in Tel Aviv with someone who had seen her performing selections at Majdanek—deciding who was to be assigned to slave labour and who was to be murdered immediately in the gas chambers.
 When he returned to Vienna he had an operative visit one of her relatives to clandestinely collect information.
 Wiesenthal soon traced Braunsteiner's whereabouts to Queens, New York, so he notified the Israeli police and the New York Times.
 Despite Wiesenthal's efforts to expedite the matter, Braunsteiner was not extradited to Germany until 1973.
 Her trial was part of a joint indictment with nine other defendants accused of killing 250,000 people at Majdanek.
 She was sentenced to life imprisonment in 1981, was released on health grounds in 1996, and died in 1999.

 Josef Mengele

 Josef Mengele was a medical officer assigned to Auschwitz concentration camp from 1943 until the end of the war.
-As well as making most of the selections of inmates as they arrived by train from all over Europe, he performed unscientific and usually deadly experiments on the inmates.
+As well as performing most of the selections of inmates as they arrived by train from all over Europe, he performed unscientific and usually deadly experiments on the inmates.
 He left the camp in January 1945 as the Red Army approached and was briefly in American custody in Weiden in der Oberpfalz, but was released.
-He took work as a farm hand in rural Germany, remaining until 1949, when he decided to flee the country.
+He took work as a farmhand in rural Germany, remaining until 1949, when he decided to flee the country.
 He acquired a Red Cross passport and left for Argentina, setting up a business in Buenos Aires in 1951.
 Acting on information received from Wiesenthal, West German authorities tried to extradite Mengele in 1960, but he could not be found; he had in fact moved to Paraguay in 1958.
 He moved to Brazil in 1961 and lived there until he drowned while swimming in 1979.

-Wiesenthal claimed to have information that placed Mengele in several locations: on the Greek island of Kythnos in 1960, Cairo in 1961, in Spain in 1971, and in Paraguay in 1978, the latter eighteen years after he had left.
+Wiesenthal claimed to have information that placed Mengele in several locations: on the Greek island of Kythnos in 1960, Cairo in 1961, in Spain in 1971, and in Paraguay in 1978, the latter 18 years after he had left.
 In 1982, he offered a reward of $100,000 for Mengele's capture and insisted as late as 1985—six years after Mengele's death—that he was still alive.
 The Mengele family admitted to authorities in 1985 that he had died in 1979; the body was exhumed and its identity was confirmed.
 Earlier that year Wiesenthal had served as one of the judges at a mock trial of Mengele, held in Jerusalem.